-I'm a journalist and book editor who offers a nose for news, an ear for language, and an eye for detail gleaned from 30 years of eclectic publishing experience.
+Some may know me as Staff Editor at the webzine Mad in America ("science, psychiatry, and social justice").
+But I'm also a freelance book editor and journalist who offers a nose for news, an ear for language, and an eye for detail gleaned from 30 years of eclectic publishing experience.
 My business provides writing and editing services to news media, publishers, and individuals.
 Together, we produce projects with purpose, power, and personality.

 "Miranda can always be counted on for insightful, accurate and challenging copy --meaning she's an editor's dream.
 Miranda is a sharp analyst and a seasoned journalist with a unique voice."